MTraveller/mt-product-promo/README.md

-My journey to becoming a full stack developer
-# The First Project Portfolio of Code Institute Milestone
+# The First Project Portfolio of CI

 ## The Metcon 7 For Women